10000 Kilometers Is How Many Miles: A Complete Guide to Distance Conversion

 2. Why isn’t the conversion factor a whole number?

 The conversion factor (0.621371) is not a whole number because the definitions of a kilometer and a mile are based on different systems of measurement.
-The metric system is decimal-based, while the imperial system (used for miles) has historical roots that result in irregular ratios Most people skip this — try not to..
+The metric system is decimal-based, while the imperial system (used for miles) has historical roots that result in irregular ratios Easy to understand, harder to ignore..

 3. How do I convert miles back to kilometers?